Charlie Lidbury

 2. theorem provers like Lean or Agda.

-The former will be achieved by stealing Rust’s ownership semantics and borrow checker.
+The former will be achieved by using Rust’s ownership semantics and borrow checker.
 The latter will be achieved via the inclusion of dependent types and hopefully some rigor.

 <aside> <img src="/icons/info-alternate_gray.svg" alt="/icons/info-alternate_gray.svg" width="40px" /> More or less, Ochre = Rust + Dependent Types.